An easy sub for chocolate chips, these homemade carob chips are rich in minerals and vitamins and delicious in baking! Or just for snacking…

 Here are a few more delicious recipes with carob in them.
 You can pretty much sub carob or carob chips for any recipe using cocoa or chocolate chips, though. 🙂

 In the recipe card I’ve linked to some of the products from my affiliate partners that I like to use.
 Purchasing through these links won’t cost you anything extra.
 Thanks!

 Homemade Carob Chips

 Free from grain, gluten, eggs, dairy, and refined sugar.

 Line an 8×8 inch baking dish with foil or use a silicone loaf pan.

-In a small saucepan, melt butter.
+In a small saucepan, melt coconut oil.